begiwerush/subs/README.md

 # Subscribtion Task - MERN STACK

-This application will handle user subscriptions.
+This application will handle user subscribtions.
+The application uses MERN stack.
+The whole task is done in this app.

 ## How to run?